DHTMLX/docs-diagram/docs/api/diagram/defaultshapetype_property.md

 @signature: {`defaultShapeType?: string;`}

-@default: "card" (in the default and org chart modes of Diagram), "topic" (in the mindmap mode of Diagram)
+@default: "rectangle" (in the default mode of Diagram), "card" (in the org chart mode of Diagram), "topic" (in the mindmap mode of Diagram)

 @example:
 const diagram = new dhx.Diagram("diagram_container", {
     defaultShapeType: "img-card"
 });

 @descr:
 **Related sample**: [Diagram.
 Org chart mode.
 Shapes with images](https://snippet.dhtmlx.com/qnx3ekin)